AdaGold/betsy/README.md

 - Review my own products
 - View order items from a shared order that belong to another merchant
-- View another users private data (i.e. order fulfillment or product management)
+- View another user's private data (i.e. order fulfillment or product management)

-### Model Validations
+### Validations
 Many of our models will have attributes that are required for our application to use and display data consistently.
 Each model will have attributes with requirements for a valid record.
 The requirements are summarized below:

 #### Merchant